radrow/ddtrace/EXAMPLE.md

 DDMon can monitor applications consisting of processes (written in Erlang or Elixir) based on the generic server (`gen_server`) behaviour.
 Intuitively, DDMon acts as a drop-in replacement for the `gen_server` behaviour of the OTP standard library.
-At this stage, DDMon supports only standard features of generic servers, i.e. the `call` and `cast` callbacks.
+At this stage, DDMon supports only the most commonly used features of generic servers, i.e. the `call` and `cast` callbacks.
 Timeouts, deferred responses (`no_reply`) and pooled calls through `reqids` are not covered by the prototype yet.

 The current version of DDMon is instrumented as follows, depending on the language used to write each `gen_server` instance: